AF-1/lms-dynamicplaylists/README.md

 ## FAQ

+- »**How do I transition from the old Dynamic Playlists 3 version (before the name change) to the new one?**«<br>
-- »**I have 2 Dynamic Playlists v*3* plugins installed now.**«<br>
+»**I have 2 Dynamic Playlists v*3* plugins installed now.**«<br>
 »**The dynamic playlists I've added to LMS favorites don't work anymore.**«<br>
 *Dynamic Playlists 3* has changed its (internal) name.
-LMS considers it a different plugin now.
-Therefore you'll have to uninstall any previous version of DPL and then install the latest *Dynamic Playlists **3*** version from the LMS main repository (plugin library).
-And since it's a "different" plugin you'll have to remove any playlists you've added to LMS favorites and add them again.
-Sorry.<br><br>
+LMS considers it a different plugin now.<br>Therefore you'll have to uninstall any previous version of DPL and then install the latest *Dynamic Playlists **3*** version from the LMS main repository (plugin library).<br>Before uninstalling it I recommend taking a screenshot of your plugin settings to make restoring them easier afterwards.<br>And since it's a "different" plugin you'll have to remove any playlists you've added to LMS favorites and add them again.
+Sorry for the inconvenience.<br><br>

 - »**Is DPL v*3* compatible with my old plugins?**«<br>
 *Dynamic Playlist 3* removes ties to other (unsupported) plugins in a way that they shouldn't break *Dynamic Playlists 3* if those plugins ever stopped working properly.
 And *within these limits* DPL v**3** tries to maintain as much backwards compatibility as possible.<br><br>So older plugins *might* work with DPL v**3** but I won't guarantee that they do or will continue to do so and I won't spend time on making DPL v**3** compatible with unsupported/older plugins (this is what **"not supported"** *below* refers to). *Somebody else* would have to maintain, test, and update those plugins to make/keep them fully compatible with newer versions of DPL v**3** and provide support for them.